What is Greenhouse Gas Removal (GGR)?

 Can we just plant more trees?

 Trees are vital for our planet, enhancing biodiversity, improving our health and providing recreational places, as well as absorbing CO2.
 They represent a cost-effective way of removing carbon emissions from the air.
 Planting more trees, and protecting the forested areas we already have, will play a key role in achieving net zero.
-However, the seemingly simple solution of planting more trees, is more complicated than it might first appear.
+However, the seemingly simple solution of planting more trees is more complicated than it might first appear.

 Competition for land and water is an important concern when planting trees for GGR.
 Achieving large amounts of GGR with reforestation and afforestation would require large amounts of land – approximately 27.5 million hectares for 1 billion tonnes of CO2 removed, which is bigger than the UK’s total land area.
 Even if we maximised the amount of vegetation all land on Earth could hold, we would only store enough carbon to offset about ten years of greenhouse gas emissions at current rates.
 After that, there could be no further increase in carbon capture.

 Other issues include the permanence of these carbon sinks.
 Although some fire is a natural process which maintains the health of the ecosystem, the increasing frequency and severity of wildfire caused by climate change means the risk of carbon release caused by fire is increasing.
 Other risks include extreme weather and pests.
-Planting trees where they do not belong can harm ecosystems and biodiversity and at their worse release greenhouse gases into the atmosphere.
+Planting trees where they do not belong can harm ecosystems and biodiversity and even release greenhouse gases into the atmosphere.
 A singular focus on rapid carbon removal might generate undesirable side effects, for example on native wild species.
 The answer is to attempt to understand all of the positive and negative effects of planting different tree species in different places so that the best possible decisions can be made.